Notes on the kata Kanku-sho

 Techniques in Kanku-sho that relate to other kata (not Kanku-dai)

-2) The spin-jump into kokutsu-dachi, shuto-uke also appears in Empi, and also after a shifting move forward.
+3) The spin-jump into kokutsu-dachi, shuto-uke also appears in Empi, and also after a shifting move forward.
+Some schools teach that the jump should be straight up and down, on the spot (whereas Empi moves backwards).
 As the kata have very different origins one can assume this characteristic Shotokanisation came from the same person, the dynamic Yoshitaka Funakoshi.

-3) The jo-uke can be seen in Bassai-sho, another Itosu creation, though it does not have the follow-up otoshi move seen in Kanku-sho.
+4) The jo-uke can be seen in Bassai-sho, another Itosu influence, though it does not have the follow-up otoshi move seen in Kanku-sho.
 It does appear twice with otoshi in the kata Meikyo, though the otoshi thrust is done in zenkutsu rather than kokutsu-dachi.